July 18, 2024

 There are various types of SOWs.
 If you are wondering which one is right for you and your business, we listed below the three main types which are:

 • Design SOW.
 This SOW concentrates on the creation and development of a product or service.
 It outlines particular duties such as research and testing.
 This type specifies what design work the supplier is obliged to deliver.
 It usually contains checkpoints for design reviews and approvals.
+Design SOWs are crucial for setting clear expectations regarding deliverables, milestones, and compliance with industry standards, which helps in managing project risks effectively.

 • Level of Effort SOW.
 This type outlines the amount of time and resources dedicated to a project.
 It is usually used in cases where the scope is not fully defined.
 Similarly, in cases where flexibility is needed in terms of how the work is performed.